Borders and Globalization in Hispanophone Cultures

 Language learning in this course is situated in two specific discourse communities: the social space of academia and the public space of social media.
 Thus, course assignments and learning practices have as their aim academic engagement among peers and public engagement through social media (using written and oral expression).
 The course design is mindful of Katopodis and Davidson’s observation that “public writing helps students understand how to write in a public voice, with an appreciation for audience and the essential skill of communicating what one knows to someone who, unlike one’s instructor, may not share their expertise.”
 As a look at the course’s learning goals and objectives will show, I revised the ACTFL standards (for the four linguistic skills that characterize linguistic proficiency) so as to better reflect the cultural and critical thinking dimensions that are possible and attainable in the teaching of foreign languages.

-(Works that have informed my thinking in the course design are listed at the end of this page.)
+(Works that have informed my thinking on the design of this course are listed at the end of this page.)

 Course Design Bibliography